Katie Kenyon: Missing woman search becomes murder inquiry

 Police, mountain rescue teams and fire crews were earlier combing parts of Gisburn Forest in Lancashire's Ribble Valley as part of the investigation.

+Members of the public were asked not to attempt to join the searches as the area was "very large and remote with no phone signal".

+Det Supt Brooks added: "I would hate for someone to get lost or come to harm while trying to help.
+Please leave it to us."

-Police said Ms Kenyon was last seen leaving an address on Todmorden Road before getting into a van registered MT57 FLC at about 09:30 BST and travelling to the Bolton by Bowland area of north Lancashire.
+Police said Ms Kenyon was last seen leaving an address in Burnley before getting into a van registered MT57 FLC at about 09:30 BST and travelling to the Bolton by Bowland area of north Lancashire.

 An image of the silver van has been released as officers appealed for information.